-

 On Joy, Sadness and Desire, Smart Project Space, Amsterdam

-Rank: picturing the social order 1516-2009, Northern Gallery for Contemporary Art, Sunderland
+Rank: picturing the social order 1516-2009, Northern Gallery for Contemporary Art, Sunderland2008Manifesto Marathon, Serpentine Gallery

 100 Years, 100 Artists, 100 Works of Art, Art on the Underground